Skip to main content

 Main trends in young people's participation in education and training

-Based on the Education and Training Monitor 2019 Cyprus Report and the Education and Training Monitor 2020 Cyprus Report, the main challenges in young people’s participation in education and training in Cyprus are:
+Based on the Education and Training Monitor 2023 Cyprus Report, some of the main challenges in young people’s participation in education and training in Cyprus are:

 Last, a major topic in the Cyprus Education is the integration of children with a migrant background.
-The 2021 Annual Report of the Ministry of Education, Sport and Youth mentions that the Ministry implements an upgraded educational policy pertaining to Multicultural Education, aiming at the smooth integration of pupils with migrant background into the educational system of Cyprus.
+The 2023 Annual Report of the Ministry of Education, Sport and Youth mentions that the Ministry implements the policy for the educational integration of children with migrant background in Cyprus, through the operation of an Interdepartmental Committee, which consists of representatives of all the Directorates of the MESY.
+The policy aims at the smooth integration of pupils with migrant background into the educational system of Cyprus, offering in secondary education four different programmes for learning Greek as a second language as well as a number of provisions and tools to support them.
 For more information, please consult section 6.6.

 Organisation of the education and training system